-China Development Brief 中国发展简报 Provides an online platform to disseminate information about Chinese civil society and promotes its interaction and capacity building.
+China Development Brief 中国发展简报 China Development Brief provides an online platform to disseminate information about Chinese civil society and promotes its interaction and capacity building.
 Beijing, China Website

 “By capitalizing on our platform, CDB aims to promote the sharing and exchange of development ideas, knowledge, experiences, and approaches; enhance the opportunities for grassroots NGOs to spread their voice; and drive the resource matching for NGOs in terms of funding, talent, and capacity”.
 (China Development Brief’s Website)

-Within this framework, China Development Brief has published interesting information such as interviews with different civil society actors, reports on wages in the sector, a Chinese-English dictionary of development terms, etc.
+China Development Brief (CBD) has published information such as interviews with different civil society actors, reports on wages in the sector, as well as a Chinese-English dictionary of development terms.

-In addition to the platform, China Development Brief organizes an annual forum and various capacity-building workshops in the sector.
-In these, it guides foreign non-governmental organizations that want to work in China on legislative aspects or characteristics of civil society in that country, informs civil society scholars in China, and trains Chinese initiatives in matters of management, promotion, financing, etc.
+CDB also organizes an annual forum and various capacity-building workshops in the sector.
+It uses these to guide foreign NGOs that want to work in China on legislative aspects of their work, or characteristics of civil society.
+They also inform civil society academics in China, and train local initiatives in management, promotion, financing, etc.

-To broaden the scope of its efforts, the initiative publishes books based on its own research that it sells online or on paper, sends a monthly electronic newsletter to its collaborators, and organizes discussions and exchanges of resources and information through its various networks, such as Twitter, Facebook, Linkedin, Sina Weibo and a group of Wechat.
+To help broaden its scope, the initiative publishes books based on its own research.
+It also publishes a monthly e-newsletter for its collaborators, and organizes discussions and exchanges of resources and information through its various networks, such as:

 Internal organization and financing strategies

-Its team is small but reports to a Board of Directors made up of various leaders in the field (see here), which demonstrates the initiative’s inter-sectoral profile and linkage.
-Internally, decisions are made by a senior management team, involving the director, chief executive officer, editors-in-chief of the English and Chinese versions of the site, and the accountant.
-For important decisions, the consensus of all the members of this team is sought and when it is not achieved, the vote is used.
+Its team is small and reports to a Board of Directors made up of various leaders in the field (see here).
+The quality of the board demonstrates the initiative’s inter-sectoral profile.
+Internally, decisions are made by a senior management team involving the director, chief executive officer, editors-in-chief of the English and Chinese versions of the site, and the accountant.
+For important decisions, the consensus of all the members of this team is sought and when it is not achieved, a vote is taken.
 Ultimately, the legal representative has the last word.

-Knowing how politically sensitive several of the topics it addresses are, and that, in its perception, censorship in China has increased in recent years, China Development Brief has decided to avoid addressing the most controversial issues for to be able to continue gradually fulfilling its mission to promote and consolidate citizen participation.
+CDB knows how politically sensitive many of the topics it addresses are.
+In addition, it perceives that censorship in China has increased in recent years.
+As such, CDB has decided to avoid addressing controversial issues so that it can continue its mission to promote and consolidate citizen participation.